What You'll Learn

-Self-talk is essentially our inner monologue, explains Rachel Busman, PsyD, a clinical psychologist at the Child Mind Institute.
+Self-talk is essentially our inner monologue, explains Rachel Busman, PsyD, a clinical psychologist.
 It can be a way of narrating what is happening around you, practicing language, and guiding yourself through a task.

 Kids often make statements about themselves that reflect “all or none thinking,” explains Lisa Brown, PsyD, a private practitioner and psychologist at the Rodeph Sholom Day School in New York.
 For example, when a child doesn’t do well in one soccer game and exclaims, “I stink at soccer!”
 When this kind of globalized thinking persists, she says, it “can affect how children think and feel about themselves in general.”

 “Children who set impossibly high standards for themselves,” says Dr. Brown, “are prone to engage in negative self-talk.”
 These perfectionists can be so hard on themselves that they run themselves down trying to reach their goals.